GAIA-X4PLC-AAD/ontology-management-base/gx/README.md

 * **Submodule Location:** `ontology-management-base/service-characteristics`

 > [!IMPORTANT]
 > **Note on Folder Structure:** > The actual submodule is located at `ontology-management-base/service-characteristics`.
-The `gx/` directory in this folder is used specifically for local examples and instructions.
+> The `gx/` directory in this folder is used specifically for local examples, instructions and a copy of the shacl shape and ontology.
+> The `sh:closed true ;` was manually replaced with `sh:closed true ;`.

 ### 🛠️ Setup Instructions